aws-samples/sagemaker-hf-media-entertainment-summarizer/README.md

 ![](./img/arch.png)

 We will rely on the library of pre-trained models available in the Hugging Face Model Hub.
 We will demonstrate how you can download a pre-trained model and deploy it on an asynchronous endpoint.
-Specifically, we'll cover
+Specifically, we'll cover:

 * Downloading a pre-trained model from Hugging Face Model Hub
 * Packaging the model with a customer inference script